stellar/stellar-disbursement-platform-backend/dev/README.md

 - `conduktor-monitoring`: Conduktor Monitoring service integrated into the Conduktor Platform.
 - `conduktor-platform`: Provides solutions for Kafka management, testing, monitoring, data quality, security, and data governance.

+> [!TIP]
+> If you wish to start the sdp containers with monitoring services, you can use the docker-compose-monitoring.yml file
+>
+> `docker-compose -f docker-compose.yml -f docker-compose-monitoring.yml up`

 ### New Tenant Provisioning Process

 When you ran `main.sh` file, you've already created new tenants: `tenants=("redcorp" "bluecorp")`.